JMcInerneyLab/groot/readme.md

 $   import.fasta /blah/blah/blah/triptych/triptych.fasta
 ```

 You should notice that at this point the prompt changes from _Empty model_ to _Unsaved model_.
+Good times.

 Unsaved model isn't very informative and serves as a reminder to _save our data_, so save our model with a more interesting name: